-Fort Collins Most Iconic Signs – Todd’s Top 5
+Fort Collins Most Iconic Signs – Todd’s Top Five

 There are a number of signs in Fort Collins that could be considered iconic.
 Which is the most iconic?
 It could one of the many ghost signs that appear throughout Old Town or the emblem that represents tradition at Colorado State University.
 We have compiled our list of “Fort Collins Most Iconic Signs”.

 Fort Collins has become famous for its ghost signs.
 These are signs that were painted decades ago, but were forgotten when new buildings or additions were built that covered them up.
 Old Town has at least half a dozen of these signs.
 Many have recently been brought back to life.
 One of the best is the Owl Cigar sign at 125 South College.
-It is on the rooftop patio of the Beach House Grill.
-It's #4 on our list of "Most Iconic Signs in Fort Collins".
+It is on the rooftop patio of The Mainline (An Ale House) .
+It's #4 on my list of "Most Iconic Signs in Fort Collins".

-#2 on our list almost didn't make the list because it isn't really a sign...or is it?
+#2 on my list almost didn't make the list because it isn't really a sign...or is it?
 It's the CSU "A".
-You will find in on the hill behind Sonny Lubick Field at Hughes Stadium.
+There is no question that it is iconic.
+You will find it on the hill behind Sonny Lubick Field at Hughes Stadium.
 You can see it all along the Front Range.
 It's been there since 1923.
 Before 1957, Colorado State University was referred to as Colorado Agriculture and Mechanical College or "Colorado A&M".
 The "A" represented the Aggies mascot.
 Each fall, freshman football players and several campus organizations give the "A" a fresh coat of white paint.

 There was no debate about "Fort Collins Most Iconic Sign".
 It's The Coca-Cola/Angell's Delicatessen Sign in Old Town.
 It was painted in 1958 by local sign painter Dan Brown, who received $400 for the job.
 It is painted on the brick at Coopersmith's Pub and Brewing. (#5 Old Town Square) Just recently it was refurbished with money from a grant from the State Historical Fund.
 When you see that a picture of that sign, you know you are looking at Fort Collins.
 Iconic!